 Co-Offensive Coordinator / Quarterbacks / Recruiting Coordinator

-Dwayne Pavkovich enters his eighth season at Westminster in 2012, his sixth season as co-offensive coordinator and his eighth overall as offensive coordinator/quarterbacks coach.
+Dwayne Pavkovich enters his ninth season at Westminster in 2013, his seventh season as co-offensive coordinator and his ninth overall as offensive coordinator/quarterbacks coach.

 Pavkovich has coached nine all-conference players, including the school’s all-time leading receiver, the school’s all-time leader for receptions by a tight end, and the school’s all-time leading passer.